serisummer/Fabflix-Movie-Database-Web-App/README.md

 6. To run the example, follow the instructions in canvas.

 ### Brief Explanation
-- `StarsServlet.java` is a Java servlet that talks to the database and get the stars.
+- `MoviesServlet.java` is a Java servlet that talks to the database and get the stars.
 It returns a list of stars in the JSON format.
 The name of star is generated as a link to Single Star page.

-- `index.js` is the main Javascript file that initiates an HTTP GET request to the `StarsServlet`.
+- `index.js` is the main Javascript file that initiates an HTTP GET request to the `MoviesServlet`.
 After the response is returned, `index.js` populates the table using the data it gets.

 - `index.html` is the main HTML file that imports jQuery, Bootstrap, and `index.js`.
 It also contains the initial skeleton for the table.